Voetbalvereniging

 By the late

-1990’s the club were playing football in the Zesde, sixth, klasse from where
+1990’s the club was playing football in the Zesde, sixth, klasse from where

 they won promotion up to Vijfde Klasse under coach Tonnie Wels in 1999-00.
 The